 Deciding on Montessori has a lot to do with your child as well as the specific school that your child will attend.
 Each Montessori school interprets the Montessori model of learning in its own way, and each Montessori classroom can differ, based on the makeup of the students, the teachers' own training, experience and personality, and the resources they use to implement the curriculum.

 Some critics are also concerned about a child’s ability to transition into a traditional, competitive school environment since most Montessori schools focus on a child’s early years, topping out at kindergarten or first grade, and there are no grades or tests.
-Others are concerned about a child’s socialization, since individual discovery is emphasized.
+Others have been concerned about a child's socialization, since individual discovery is emphasized.

 Additionally, it’s important to know your child and what environment would suit him best.
 If you’re considering Montessori versus a traditional school for your child, do your research, both in person and online.
 Check out this website — a valuable Montessori resource and visit the schools you are considering.
 Sit in on a class one or more times, and talk to parents who’ve sent to both schools you’re considering.
 Your child’s education is the most important gift you’ll give him, so choose wisely.
-No pressure or anything.